adodd202/AudioToLights/README.md

 # AudioToLights

-This code is a little rough around the edges, but it is some code for audio beat extraction and applying this beat to a light so that it may turn on and off at the same tempo.

-The main code is located in featureExtract.py
+The main code, found in featureExtract.py performs audio beat extraction and applies this beat to a set of Phillips Hue smart light bulbs in a home, resulting in a changing lighting scheme, ideal for a party or mood lighting.